sameera731/VEDATRACE/README.md

 VEDATRACE is a blockchain herb traceability platform built to trace the lifecycle of Ayurvedic and herbal products — from the farm to the consumer.

+## About VEDATRACE :
+Vedatrace ensures end to end traceability of medicinal herbs from geo-tagged collection points to final formulation labels offering full transparency to both regulators and consumers.
+• 🌿 Farmer logs geo-tagged harvest data as the first entry in the traceability chain.
+• 🔬 Processing & Lab Testing steps are digitally signed; reports stored on IPFS.
+• 🏭 Manufacturing links final product to the original batch, entire history anchored on Polygon blockchain.
+• 📱 Consumer scans QR code to access the full, verified journey from farm to shelf.

 ---

 ## Tech Stack